piscesfunny/nodejs-scraper-dunikalad/README.md

 I don't care how you get the data as long as the final result from `scrapePage` passes the `isValidItem` test function (see utils.js for implementation details).

+## Data to scrape
+### url
+The url of the job

+### title
+The job title

+### description
+The html of the job description.
+Remove any elements that dont belong to the description like buttons or footers if they are present

+### company
+The name of the company posting the job.
+Usually can be found in the logo or in the url of the website.

+### formattedAddress
+The address of the job

+## Optional

+### salaryString
+Salary of the job

+### closesAt
+Closing date of the job as either a Date object or a ISO date string

 ## Work Flow
 User `template.js` as a starting point